 What about theft?

 Although Rio Grande does not have a serious theft problem, you are encouraged to exercise good common sense and take preventative measures.
 You should lock your door at all times and never leave cash or valuables in the open.
 Each residential student is encouraged to obtain personal property insurance on all items of value.
+Rio Grande will not replace lost or stolen property.

 What happens if I lose my keys?